cucumber/docs/content/docs/gherkin/step-organization.md

 On the other hand, do not lose sight that every step called as such in a step definition file is first parsed by [Gherkin](/docs/gherkin/) and therefore must conform to the same syntax as used in feature files.

-In fact, it is recommended to refactor step definitions into helper methods for greater flexibility and reuse.
+In fact, it is recommended to refactor step definitions into helper methods for greater modularity and reuse.
 The method can reside in the same {{% text "java" %}}`.java`{{% /text %}}{{% text "kotlin" %}}`.kt`{{% /text %}}{{% text "javascript" %}}`.js`{{% /text %}}{{% text "ruby" %}}`.rb`{{% /text %}} file as the step definition.

 This makes your project more understandable for people who join your project at a later date; which also makes your project easier to maintain.